ekumenlabs/terminus/tools/rndf_visualizer/README.md

 make
 ```

-The binary file should be available on the build folder
+The binary file should be available in the build folder

 ### How to execute it